freenas/freenas-docs/userguide/storage.rst

 Back on *Alpha*, create the replication task by clicking :guilabel:`Replication Tasks` and :guilabel:`Add Replication`.
 *alphavol/alphadata* is selected as the dataset to replicate.
-*betavol* is the destination volume.
+The destination volume is *betavol*.
 The *alphadata* dataset and snapshots are replicated there.
 The IP address of *Beta* is entered in the :guilabel:`Remote hostname` field as shown in :numref:`Figure %s <zfs_create_repl1_fig>`.
 A hostname can be entered here if local DNS resolves for that hostname.